 As the Office and Human Resources Administrator, Elizabeth keeps the Authority’s operational systems running smoothly to ensure that the staff of the Agency can effectively advance the agency’s mission.
 When she joined the Authority in 2015, Elizabeth brought over a decade of experience in business operations, office management and human resources, working in the private and non-profit sectors.
 Born and raised locally, she holds a B.A. in English and Comparative Literature from San Jose State University and is a Society for Human Resources Management Certified Professional.
 Elizabeth enjoys the outdoors through kayaking, hiking, biking, and archery.

-Ellen is an Open Space Technician responsible for maintaining and repairing the Authority’s trail systems and carrying out a variety of tasks in the field from event support to ecological restoration.
-Since starting in 2015, Ellen has worked on the construction of Coyote Ridge Open Space Preserve, contributed to invasive plant control throughout all the preserves, and is currently extending the trail system at Sierra Vista Open Space Preserve.
-Ellen grew up in the heart of the Silicon Valley and received her BS in environmental studies at SJSU.
-She is always ready for an adventure whether it is skydiving or scuba diving and likes to go to the beach with her dog in her spare time.
+Ellen is an Open Space Ranger responsible for maintaining and repairing the Authority’s trail systems and carrying out a variety of tasks in the field.
+Since starting in 2015, Ellen has worked on the construction of Coyote Ridge Open Space Preserve and helped build part of the trail system at Sierra Vista Open Space Preserve.
+Ellen grew up in the heart of Silicon Valley and received her BS in environmental studies at SJSU.
+She is always ready for an adventure whether it is skydiving or scuba diving and likes to go to the beach with her dog.

 Galli is the Resource Management Specialist and works on growing the Authority’s resource management program which protects and restores habitat and natural resources.
 She enjoys working closely with field staff, other agencies, and researchers to increase stewardship of natural resources on the Authority’s preserves.
 Galli previously worked as planner with Midpeninsula Regional Open Space District and the San Francisco Bay Area Water Trail.
 She holds a Master’s in Environmental Studies from SJSU and a Bachelor’s in Wildlife Conservation Biology from UC Davis.
 Galli enjoys exploring the Bay Area and spending time with her family.